 If you choose to do it yourself then automate and use software to make the process simple and less time consuming.
 Plus you'll look professional through out the funding process.

-If meeting in person, a PowerPoint or Video presentation followed with a question-and-answer session is recommended.
-Also, tailor your proposal to meet the requirements and interests of your individual perspective angel investor.
+Also, a PowerPoint or Video presentation followed with a question-and-answer session is recommended.
+Tailor your proposal to meet the requirements and interests of your individual perspective angel investor.

 Is jumping through all the hoops worth it?
 You bet ya.